 11) Be an advocate

-1) Allow the person to rest as much as needed (our cells regenerate when we’re deeply relaxed as in meditation and when we sleep.
+- Allow the person to rest as much as needed (our cells regenerate when we’re deeply relaxed as in meditation and when we sleep.
 We also do our psychological integration during sleep).
-Gentle to moderate movement is also important when not sleeping or deeply resting since it helps circulation, the lymph system (which destroys pathogens) and maintains joint mobilization.
-Movement is helpful unless the person is too ill to do so.
+If possible, gentle to moderate movement, even if lying in bed, is also important when not sleeping or deeply resting since it helps circulation, the lymph system (which destroys pathogens) and maintains joint mobilization.
+Massage can help if the if the person is unable to move.
 Respect individual need.

-Remove obstacles in a pathway, not only to prevent injury but also to create mental ease.
+Remove obstacles in the person’s pathway, not only to prevent injury but also to create mental ease.
 And declutter declutter declutter…I’m not a neat-nik, but a clean environment is critical when one is seriously ill.
-When the body is struggling, the mind is as well, so is easily overwhelmed by sensory information.
+When the body is struggling, the mind is as well and can be easily overwhelmed by sensory information.

-2) Keep the environment clean for the person, care for their pets and children, or whatever they need help with such as groceries, appointments, or possibly driving them to a pretty place for even a five minute visit if they’re able to leave their bed or home.
+2) Don’t wait to be asked; offer to clean the immediate area or home for the person, same with their pets or children, or whatever they need help with such as groceries, getting to or making appointments, or possibly driving them to a calm pretty place for even a five minute visit if they’re able to leave their bed or home.

-4) Get a massage, dance, practice yoga, walk, visit a friend, play with a dog, sauna, meditate, play a game, participate in a sport, create, nap…whatever you need to do to restore yourself.
-Caregiving is hard work, even when it’s not full time.
+4) If you are a caregiver, get a massage, dance, practice yoga, walk, visit a friend, play with a dog, sauna, meditate, play a game, participate in a sport, create, nap…whatever you need to restore yourself.
+Caregiving is hard work even when it’s not full time.